Detecting (emergent) continuous symmetry of criticality via subsystem's entanglement spectrum

 The entanglement spectrum (ES) provides a solution.
-Similarly to the energy spectrum, the ES is also expected to exhibit an Anderson TOS when continuous symmetry breaking occurs in the ground state~\cite{Alba2013entanglement,Kolley2013entanglement,mao2025sampling}.
-However, we will show that, in addition to a ground states with broken symmetry, the ES displays a TOS even at a phase transition point and the TOS reflects the (emergent) symmetry of the phase transition point.
-The reason is that an entanglement Hamiltonian (EH) naturally introduces an effective temperature $T_E$~\cite{chandran2013how,Poilblanc2010entanglement,zyan2021entanglement,song2023different,li2023relevant,wu2023classical}.
-The ES actually describes the zero temperature physics of EH which can be treated as cooling from the phase transition point and spontaneously breaks the symmetry there.
+Similar to the energy spectrum, the ES is also expected to exhibit an Anderson TOS when continuous symmetry breaking occurs in the ground state~\cite{Alba2013entanglement,Kolley2013entanglement,mao2025sampling,rams2018precise}.
+In this work, we will show that, in addition to ground states with broken symmetry, the ES displays a TOS even at a phase transition point, and the TOS reflects the (emergent) symmetry of the transition point.
+The reason lies in the fact that an entanglement Hamiltonian (EH) naturally introduces an effective temperature $T_E$~\cite{chandran2013how,Poilblanc2010entanglement,zyan2021entanglement,song2023different,li2023relevant,wu2023classical} and a thermal phase transition at $T_E=1$ towards a (emergent) symmetry-breaking state.
+The ES can then manifest such symmetry-breaking physics through the low-lying ground-state manifold of the EH (see the discussion below).

-{\it{ A general phase diagram of entanglement Hamiltonian.-}} A quantum system can be separated bipartionally into the subsystem $A$ and environment $B$.
-Therefore, we can define the reduced density matrix (RDM) as $\rho_A=\Tr_B(\rho)$.
-The EH was further defined as $H_E=-\ln(\rho_A)$ and its eigenvalue spectrum is ES~\cite{Li2008entangle,Poilblanc2010entanglement,XLQi2012}.
-According to the definition of EH and ES, $\rho_A=e^{-H_E}$ can be treated as a Gibbs mixed state of EH at $T_E=1$, where $T_E$ is the effective temperature for EH~\cite{zyan2021entanglement,song2023different}.
+{\it{ A general phase diagram of entanglement Hamiltonian.}} A quantum system can be bipartionally separated into a subsystem $A$ and an environment $B$.
+Therefore, we can define the reduced density matrix (RDM) as $\rho_A=\Tr_B(\rho)$, where $\rho$ is the density matrix of the total system.
+The EH was further defined as $H_E=-\ln(\rho_A)$, and its eigenvalue spectrum is ES~\cite{Li2008entangle,Poilblanc2010entanglement,XLQi2012}.
+According to the definitions of EH and ES, $\rho_A=e^{-H_E}$ can be treated as a Gibbs mixed state of EH at $T_E=1$, where $T_E$ is the effective temperature for EH~\cite{zyan2021entanglement,song2023different}.
+Thus, the phase diagram of EH at a fixed effective temperature $T_E=1$ is the same as the ground-state phase diagram of the original Hamiltonian (OH).

-In this way, a general phase diagram of the EH is proposed as shown in Fig.\ref{fig1}.
-The $J$ is a tunable parameter of the original Hamiltonian (OH).
-The dashed line $T_E=1$ is not only a line in the $T_E-J$ phase diagram of EH, but also the ground-state phase diagram of OH.
-The yellow point is the quantum critical point for OH and the thermal phase transition point for EH at $J_c$.
-Note that the quantum phase transition of OH becomes a finite temperature phase transition point of EH.
-In this way, the EH naturally introduces an extra temperature space $T_E$, SSB will happen through cooling the $T_E$ from the upper critical curves or point.
-Because the ES reflects the SSB of ground state at $T_E=0$, the different symmetries ($S_1$, $S_2$, $S_3$) in finite $T_E$ phase transitions can be detected, as shown in Fig.\ref{fig1}.

-However, whether the SSB induced by cooling temperature can reflect an emergent symmetry of the finite temperature phase transition (the yellow point in Fig.\ref{fig1}) is still an open question.
-Our numerical results later will demonstrate it.